majesty2017/insightifysms-api-sdk/README.md

-# insightifysms SMS PHP SDK
+# Insightify SMS PHP SDK

 The Insightify SMS PHP SDK provides a suitable approach to the Insightify SMS API from applications written in PHP.
-It includes pre-defined set of classes and functions for API resource that initialize themeselves from  API responses.
+It includes pre-defined set of classes and functions for API resource that initialize themselves from  API responses.

 The library provides other features.
 For Example:
 1. Easy configuration path for fast setup and use
 2. Helpers for pagination.

-You can sign up for an Insightify SMS account at [insightifysms.com](https://.\Insightify\InsightifySMS()gh.com)
+You can sign up for an Insightify SMS account at [insightifysms.com](https://insightifysms.com)

 ## Prerequisites
 PHP ^8.0 and later